Developers VidTech

 Ad-supported streaming services

-For AVOD platforms, analytics directly impacts revenue.
+For AVOD platforms, observability and analytics directly impacts revenue.
 If an ad doesn’t play correctly, buffers mid-playback, or fails to track properly, the opportunity to generate revenue from that impression is lost.
 That missed impression directly affects revenue and can lead to viewer abandonment.
 Teams need clear visibility into ad playback at the session level and across segments like device type, ad server, or delivery method.
-With the right analytics, teams can identify gaps in ad delivery and optimize their revenue pipelines more efficiently.
+With the right observability and analytics solution, teams can identify gaps in ad delivery and optimize their revenue pipelines more efficiently.

 AVOD operations require more than just knowing whether an ad was delivered.
 Teams must monitor quartile completion rates, detect beacon failures, and respond to ad-specific errors in real time.
-A commercial analytics platform enables this granularity while supporting the combination of CSAI and SSAI workflows.
+A commercial observability solution made for video streaming and analytics platform enables this granularity while supporting the combination of CSAI and SSAI workflows.

 Key needs: